klforthwind/Sign210/README.md

 # Sign210

 Sign210 is a birthday project created for [JJDB210](https://www.twitch.tv/jjdb210).
 The sign runs using a Raspberry Pi Zero W as the controller, controlling a 124 pixel strip and an 8 by 8 matrix.
+Twitch commands and events trigger hat changes, like changing the matrix or changing the color of the pixel strip.
 The project took about 40 days (from idea to gift-giving).
 Of course, not all of that time was spent on the hat.
 This repository serves as the latest (and hopefully greatest) code for Sign210.

 ## 3D Render
 ![3D Render of Sign210](img/sign210_render.png)